archives

 Fractal art digitally created, collaged, and coloured; applied to kimono styles for digital dye-printing on silk satins and broadcloths.(Sheila Martineau Designs Ltd.)

-I plan to create several visual, biographic booklets during the years ahead.
-My first offering, The Boys (2021), draws on memories of my deceased brothers and on the words, pictures, and true stories collected from their friends, teachers, and coaches, as well as from media clippings and photographs, school books and records.
+I plan to create several biographic booklets during the years ahead.
+My first offering, The Boys (2021), draws on memories of my deceased twin brothers and the words, pictures, and stories collected from their friends, teachers, and coaches, as well as from media clippings and photographs, school books and records.
 View flipbook